 Here are of our Favourite House Sits:-

-The home in Killiney was even more luxurious than the one Dalkey, and reconfirmed our love of housesitting in ireland.
+The home in Killiney was even more luxurious than the one Dalkey, and reconfirmed our love for housesitting Ireland.
 This house had been the winner of Ireland’s most beautiful home the previous year.

-To date, housesitting in Ireland and this one in particular remains our favourite house sit.
+To date, our experience of housesitting Ireland and this one in particular remains our favourite house sit.
 We have remained great friends with the homeowner.
 We recently spent the evening out for her birthday.
 We also managed to squeeze in a cuddle with Bruno and Lance before we headed out for the night.

 Home in Country of Enfield

-You need to be open to all types of different locations, pets and homes.
+- Don’t Be Picky – You need to be open to all types of different locations, pets and homes.
 You are never going to find a house sit if you limit yourself to specific pets, locations or homes.
 Even if your goal is house sitting jobs in Ireland or elsewhere it is good to start somewhere and then track your progress to new locations.

-For the most part, you will be looking for someone’s pride and joy.
+- Get Accredited – For the most part, you will be looking after someone’s pet, their pride and joy.
 We recommend attending a pet first aid course.
-It can help to ensure you are prepared for any situations.
+It helps to ensure you are prepared for any situations.
 Generally, they are a one day course and only cost around $50.
-It can also give you an edge when you are amongst 25 other applicants for that housesit at a beachfront villa in Bali.
+It can also give you an edge over other applicants for that sought after housesit at a beachfront villa in Bali!

-Much sure the homeowner lists out all the information about the animals and the house.
+- Provide details, details, details – Much sure the homeowner gives all the information about the animals and the house.
 No matter how small or irrelevant they might think they detail is.